HEIGHT 6-2, WEIGHT 190, B/T: R/R

 Overall, Stephenson logged 65.0 innings in his first professional season and managed to stay healthy.
 A positive first season and one on which he will be able to build going forward.

-It took me a bit longer to write up this section, because there was something about his mechanics that didn't sit well with me.
+Let's get this out of the way up front, Stephenson has solid mechanics.
+And yet, it took me a bit longer to write up this section, because there was something about his mechanics that didn't sit quite right with me.
 And, I couldn't quite put my finger on it.
-There is effort to the delivery, that was apparent.
+There is a bit of effort to the delivery, that was apparent.
 But, the reason for that effort was bit more challenging to identify.
 Still, after watching more video of him, the potential red flag became more apparent.

 Part of the appeal of Stephenson is that he looks the part.
 He has a very good frame for a pitcher, standing 6-2 and tipping the scale at a wiry 190 lbs.
 He's not muscle bound, giving him fluidity and room for more physical projection as he matures.
 He also looks very good mechanically in the first phase of his mechanics, everything up to the apex of the leg kick, but not quite as good or efficient in the second phase, everything after the apex of the leg kick.